amgarton47/CS62data-structures/Timing-ArrayList/project/README.md

 * `ArrayList` - An ArrayList is a resizable array-like data structure, where items can be added and removed regardless of the initialized size (See 1.3 pg.
 136 in the textbook and the lecture notes for more information).

-## `ArrayList` Class
+## `CapacityArrayList` Class

-In this laboratory, we will use a `Stopwatch` class to measure the efficiency of the `ArrayList` class.
+In this laboratory, we will use a `Stopwatch` class to measure the efficiency of the ArrayLists.
+The Java version of arraylists (`java.util.ArrayList`) always doubles the size of the underlying array when add is called and the array is full.
+To be able to play a bit with other options, we've included a basic arraylist class that also allows us to grow the arraylist by a constant amount when it is full and we need to increase the capacity.

-**IMPORTANT**: Please take a look at the source code of the attached `ArrayLists` class before you proceed.
-You will notice that we have added one more overloaded constructor that takes an additional argument `capacityIncrement`.
+Take a look at the source code of the attached `CapacityArrayList` class.
+You will notice that we have added one more constructor that takes an additional argument `capacityIncrement`.
 This argument corresponds to the rate of growth of the ArrayList.
 If it is equal to 0, the ArrayList should double in size when full.
 Otherwise, it will just grow by the specified increment.
-Please note that for the purposes of this lab we have only altered the behavior of the `add` methods, leaving the two `remove` methods intact.

-Our goal is to see how execution speed is affected when creating `ArrayList` objects with different values for the `capacityIncrement` field.
+Our goal is to see how execution speed is affected when creating arraylist objects with different values for the `capacityIncrement` field.

 ## `Stopwatch` Class

-You will be using a `Stopwatch` class provided in the textbook (and slightly altered by the CS062 instructors) that represents a stopwatch and collects the running time for programs you write today.
+You will be using a `Stopwatch` class that represents a stopwatch and collects the running time for programs you write today.
 Feel free to use it in the future, too.

-Take a look at it; it has a parameterless constructor that starts the stopwatch and `elapsedTime()` that returns the elapsed time.
+Take a look at it; it has `start` method that starts the stopwatch and and `elapsedTime()` that returns the elapsed time.

 ## Your Program